shmaiii/launch_pizza/README.md

 # Launch-Pizza API

-The functionality will be splitted into 2 ends - one end for the customers to send, track and see receipt of their orders, the other end for the pizze workers to monitor to see current orders and update status of each order.
+The functionality will be splitted into 2 ends - one end for the customers to send, track and see receipt of their orders, the other end for the pizza workers to monitor to see current orders and update status of each order.

 ## Tools:
 Here the backend is built using Python's Django framework, which has a built-in database of sqlite.